wilyywonka/Master/README.md

 This software was created by Wilhelm Sunde Lie as a part of the Master's Thesis in Physics at NTNU

-My thanks go to my supervisor Prof. Paul Gunnar Dommersnes for a lot of the physics related questions, and to my co-supervisor Prof. Ingve Simonsen for a lot of the programming/Fortran/compilation questions.
+My thanks go to my supervisor Prof. Paul Gunnar Dommersnes and to my co-supervisor Prof. Ingve Simonsen for providing helpful answers to all my questions!

 ## License
 This project is licensed under the [MIT License](https://choosealicense.com/licenses/mit/).